- Chamber Central

 - Join Today

 Now in its 22nd year, Ice Breaker Festival (January 30th - February 1st, 2015) promises winter fun for the whole family.
-West Michigan’s predominant and growing winter festival is showcasing dazzling ice sculptures, Chili Cook-off, Pub Slide, outdoor ice skating, horse drawn wagon rides, s’mores roasting, snowball throwing competition and many more exciting activities throughout downtown South Haven.
+West Michigan’s predominant and growing winter festival is showcasing dazzling ice sculptures, Chili Cook-off, Pub Slide, outdoor ice skating, horse drawn wagon rides, s’mores roasting and many more exciting activities throughout downtown South Haven.

 The not-to-be-missed highlight of this annual event is the sculpting of more than 50 blocks of ice, weighing 300-600 pounds each, into incredible works of frozen art.
 The Ice Sculpting competition has three divisions - professional, amateur and student.
 Take a stroll around downtown to see all of the “cool” designs!
 While admiring all the amazing ice displays, be sure to enjoy the Pub Slide, with food, drink, and entertainment specials offered at participating bars and restaurants all weekend long.